 Ready to increase earnings and achieve financial success?Download The 7 Forces of Business Mastery

 A public company is also referred to as a publicly held company, a publicly listed company or a publicly traded company.
 It refers to one whose ownership is organized as shares of stock.
 These stocks are freely traded on a stock exchange or in over-the-counter markets and essentially allow members of the public to be part-owners in the company.
 The value of a public company is largely based on the price of their shares of stock and decisions about the company are often made by major stock holders.

 The first recorded public company was the Dutch East India Company, which began issuing stocks and bonds to the general public in 1602.
 By becoming the world’s first IPO, the Dutch East India Company was able to raise 6.5 million guilders more quickly than any other company that came before it.

 What does “going public” mean?

 “Going public” means a private company is offering its stock for sale to the public for the first time.
-Also called an “initial public offering (IPO),” it involves bringing in an investment bank to underwrite the company and assume the risk of the sale, as well as a law firm to take care of the public disclosures.
+Also called an “initial public offering (IPO),” how to take a company public involves bringing in an investment bank to underwrite the company and assume the risk of the sale, as well as a law firm to take care of the public disclosures.
 It’s often the goal of business owners and entrepreneurs, allowing them to rank with business moguls and raise their company’s profile.
 It’s the goal of venture capitalists, too.
-The benefits of IPO to investors are clear: When a company makes their shares public, they’ll make a lot of money off their investment!
+The benefits of IPO to investors are clear: When a company makes their shares public, they’ll make a lot of money off their investment.